whole-tale/wt-design-docs/users_guide/run.rst

 Jupyter Notebook
 ~~~~~~~~~~~~~~~~
+When starting a Tale that has a Jupyter Notebook Environment, you'll be
+presented with a typical Notebook

 .. image:: images/run/jupyter.png
      :align: center
      :scale: 80%

+Data and scripts are held inside the *work* directory.
+Navigating into the folder
+will present two additional folders: *data* and *home*.

 .. image:: images/run/jupyter_browse.png
     :align: center
     :scale: 80%

+If you are using data
+that was registered from an external resource, it can be found in the *data*
+folder.
+In this case, the data was obtained from a DataONE package.
+The data
+and scripts that belong to the package can be found inside the folder.
 .. image:: images/run/jupyter_data.png
     :align: center
     :scale: 80%

+If your data resides in your *home* directory, navigate to *home* and navigate to
+the folder hosts your data.

 .. _compose: users_guide/compose.rst